trac command-line tools

 - base_url - required, defines the URL of your Trac system

-- username - required
+- username - required if auth_type is not none

-- password - required
+- password - required if auth_type is not none

 - verify_ssl_cert - ignore self-signed or invalid SSL certificates if set to false.